-(1) The aim of disclosing the adequacy of equity capital and other items based on the third pillar of International Convergence of Capital Measurement and Capital Standards(market discipline) is to complement the first pillar (minimum capital requirements) and the second pillar (supervisory review process) and to maintain the soundness of the management of financial institutions through.
-Therefore, in cases where a final designated parent company that calculates its consolidated capital adequacy ratio based on Article 2 of the Capital Adequacy Notice on Final Designated Parent Company makes disclosure pursuant to the Notice of the Establishment of Matters to be Included in a Document Stating the Soundness of Management by a Final Designated Parent Company in Cases Specified by the FSA Commissioner (hereinafter referred to as the "Notice of Disclosure"), important matters need to be appropriately disclosed in accordance with the purpose of the Notice of Disclosure, namely, the disciplining of external valuation by markets, and in light of the actual business conditions and risk profile.

-(2) On the other hand, with regard to matters that are not necessarily important considering the actual business conditions and risk profile of the final designated parent company, it is undeniable that detailed disclosure of such information may instead impede the purpose of the Notice of Disclosure, namely, the disciplining of external valuation by markets.
-To this end, in cases where there are items that are not important in light of the actual business conditions and risk profile, it shall be acceptable to disclose the items that were not disclosed and the reasons why they were determined to not be important.

-(3) With regard to information of proprietary value and information relating to confidentiality, in cases where disclosing such information may cause significant damage to the position of the final designated parent company, it shall be acceptable to disclose the items that were not disclosed and the reasons why, together with more general information about the relevant items.

-(4) When checking the status of disclosure, there should not be a focus on the completeness of the items stipulated in the Notice of Disclosure; rather it needs to be checked whether the items that are important considering the actual business conditions and risk profile of the final designated parent company have been properly disclosed, and whether their content is useful for the disciplining of external valuation by markets.
+- (1) The aim of disclosing the adequacy of equity capital and other items based on the third pillar of International Convergence of Capital Measurement and Capital Standards (market discipline) is to complement the first pillar (minimum capital requirements) and the second pillar (supervisory review process) and to maintain the soundness of the management of financial institutions through.
+Therefore, in cases where a final designated parent company that calculates its consolidated capital adequacy ratio based on Article 2 of the Capital Adequacy Notice on Final Designated Parent Company makes disclosure pursuant to the Notice of Disclosure, important matters need to be appropriately disclosed in accordance with the purpose of the Notice of Disclosure, namely, the disciplining of external valuation by markets, and in light of the actual business conditions and risk profile. - (2) On the other hand, with regard to matters that are not necessarily important considering the actual business conditions and risk profile of the final designated parent company, it is undeniable that detailed disclosure of such information may instead impede the purpose of the Notice of Disclosure, namely, the disciplining of external valuation by markets.
+To this end, in cases where there are items that are not important in light of the actual business conditions and risk profile, it shall be acceptable to disclose the items that were not disclosed and the reasons why they were determined to not be important. - (3) With regard to information of proprietary value and information relating to confidentiality, in cases where disclosing such information may cause significant damage to the position of the final designated parent company, it shall be acceptable to disclose the items that were not disclosed and the reasons why, together with more general information about the relevant items. - (4) When checking the status of disclosure, there should not be a focus on the completeness of the items stipulated in the Notice of Disclosure; rather it needs to be checked whether the items that are important considering the actual business conditions and risk profile of the final designated parent company have been properly disclosed, and whether their content is useful for the disciplining of external valuation by markets.

-(Note) For details of the supervisory viewpoints, reference shall be made, as necessary III-3-2-4-4 of the Comprehensive Guidelines for Supervision of Major Banks, etc.
+(Note) For details of the supervisory viewpoints, reference shall be made, as necessary III-3-2-4-4 and III-3-2-5(2) of the Comprehensive Guidelines for Supervision of Major Banks, etc.